pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 classes and instances.

+<a class="anchor" id="the-basics"></a>
 ### The basics

-For example, a veterinary surgery might be running some Python code which looks like the following.
-Perhaps it is used to assist the nurses in identifying an animal when it arrives at the surgery:
+For example, a veterinary surgery might be running some Python code which looks like the following, to assist the nurses in identifying an animal when it arrives at the surgery:

 ```